-Palomar Observatory Trail is a 4.1 mile moderately trafficked out and back trail located near Aguanga, CA that offers scenic views.
-The trail is rated as moderate and primarily used for hiking and trail running.
+Palomar Observatory Trail is a 4.8 mile moderately trafficked out and back trail located near Aguanga, CA that offers the chance to see wildlife and is rated as moderate.
+The trail is primarily used for hiking and trail running and is accessible from March until November.

 What a hike.
 My son and I dropped my wife at the airport early this morning so we had the day to ourselves so I decided to on this hike.
 Terrain isn't to bad trail can be confusing at times but as long you keep your eyes open for signs of a trail you will be fine.
 We also enjoyed the observatory at the top.